CryptGodSon/Solana-Explorer/README.md

 This will create a standalone executable file that can be run on any computer without requiring Python or any dependencies to be installed.

-# Improvements:
+# Improvements ? :
-  Sure, here are some possible improvements to the Solana transaction explorer program:
+  Possible improvements to the Solana transaction explorer program:

 1. Error handling: The current implementation only displays an error message if the API request fails.
 It would be more helpful to provide specific error messages for different types of errors, such as a malformed transaction ID or a network error.
 You could use try-except blocks to catch different types of exceptions and display appropriate error messages to the user.